cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 To put it simply, the **Graph Generator** maps out "accessible" space on a model from a given starting point.
 As the name implies, this map of the space is stored as a series of nodes and edges in a **Graph**.
 Each node represents a point in space that a human can occupy, and each edge between nodes indicates that a human can traverse from one node to another node.
 The Graph Generator is a powerful tool for analyzing space, since the graph or nodes it outputs can be used as input to all of the analysis methods offered by HumanFactors.
 This allows the user to go straight from modifying a model or scene, to analyzing it with minimal effort.

-## First Graph Generation
+## Simple Graph Generation

-For now, we will begin with minimum required settings, then work our way up to examples that make use of the GraphGenerators optional settings.
+For now, we will begin with the minimum required settings to run the Graph Generator then work our way up to examples that make use of the optional settings.
 To generate a graph at minimum, the following arguments are requried:

 1) A BVH containing the mesh you want to use for graph generation.
-2) A starting point.
+2) A point to start graph generation at.
-3) The spacing nodes.
+3) The spacing between nodes.

 To get started, we will once again set up our using declarations to import the functionality we need.